2001 British & Irish Lions tour to Australia: First test

 Jason Robinson scored the first try of the match, putting the Lions up 5–0.
 Andrew Walker successfully kicked a penalty for Australia's first points.
 The Lions scored through Dafydd James, which was converted by Wilkinson.
 The score at half-time was 12–3.

 Brian O'Driscoll scored for the Lions in the second half.
 Wilkinson converted the try before kicking a penalty to make the score 22–3.
 Scott Quinnell then scored for the Lions, with Wilkinson converting.
-Walker then scored a try for Australia.
+Grey then scored a try for Australia.

 Second test

 The second test was played at Colonial Stadium in Melbourne.
 Wilkinson was successful with two penalty goals, giving the Lions a 6–0 lead.
 Burke then kicked a penalty goal for Australia.
 Neil Back scored the first try of the match, giving the Lions an 11–3 lead over Australia.
 Burke kicked another penalty goal to make the score 11–6 to the Lions.

 Joe Roff scored a try for Australia in the second half, making the score 11–11.
 Burke kicked a penalty goal to give Australia the lead.
 The score became 21–11 when Roff scored his second try.
 Wilkinson then kicked a penalty goal to make it 21–14.
 Burke then scored a try for Australia, making it 29–14.
 Burke kicked another two penalty goals.